Scaling limits of random planar maps with a unique large face: Introduction

-with $\alpha > 0$.
-(By \eqref{eq:defp} and Stirling's formula, \eqref{A1} is equivalent to $q_i=L'(i) 4^{-i} i^{1/2-\gb}$ for another slowly varying function $L'$; the exponential factor $4^i$ does not matter when we fix the number of edges in the map, so we might as well take $q_i=L'(i) i^{1/2-\gb}$.
-However, we will in the sequel use $w_i$ rather than $q_i$.)
+with $\alpha> 0$.
+[By \eqref{eq:defp} and Stirling's formula, \eqref{A1} is equivalent to $q_i= L'(i) 4^{-i} i^{1/2-\gb}$ for another slowly varying function $L'$; the exponential factor $4^i$ does not matter when we fix the number of edges in the map, so we might as well take $q_i=L'(i) i^{1/2-\gb}$.
+However, we will in the sequel use $w_i$ rather than $q_i$.]

 We now introduce some formalism needed to state the results of the paper.
-Let $\mathbb{M}^\ast$ be the set of all pointed compact metric spaces viewed up to isometries, equipped with the pointed Gromov--Hausdorff metric $d_{GH}$ \cite{gromov:1999}.
-Let $\mathbf{e}$ be a standard Brownian excursion on $[0,1]$ and denote by $(\mathcal{T_\mathbf{e}},\delta_\mathbf{e})$ Aldous' continuum random tree coded by $\mathbf{e}$.
-Recall that $\mathcal{T}_\mathbf{e} = [0,1]/{\{\delta_\mathbf{e}=0\}}$ where
+Let $\mathbb{M}^\ast$ be the set of all pointed compact metric spaces viewed up to isometries, equipped with the pointed Gromov--Hausdorff metric $d_{\mathrm{GH}}$ \cite{gromov:1999}.
+Let $\mathbf{e}$ be a standard Brownian excursion on $[0,1]$ and denote by $(\mathcal {T_\mathbf{e}},\delta_\mathbf{e})$ Aldous' continuum random tree coded by $\mathbf{e}$.
+Recall that $\mathcal{T}_\mathbf{e} = [0,1]/{\{ \delta _\mathbf{e}=0\}}$ where

-and by abuse of notation $\delta_\mathbf{e}$ is the induced distance on the quotient, see e.g.~\cite{aldous:1993,legall:notes}.
-From here on we will denote a random element in $\mathcal{M}^\ast_{n}$ distributed by $\mu_n$ by $(M_n,\rho)$; sometimes simplified to $M_n$.
+and by abuse of notation $\delta_\mathbf{e}$ is the induced distance on the quotient; see, for example, \cite{aldous:1993,legall:notes}.
+From here on, we will denote a random element in $\mathcal{M}^\ast_{n}$ distributed by $\mu_n$ by $(M_n,\rho)$; sometimes simplified to $M_n$.
 The graph distance in $M_n$ will be denoted by $d_n$.